apache/metron/metron-platform/metron-parsers/README.md

 Currently, we have a few mechanisms for either deferring processing of messages or marking messages as invalid.

-### Invalid
+### Invalidation Errors

-There are two ways for a message to get marked as invalid:
+There are two reasons a message will be marked as invalid:
 * Fail [global validation](../metron-common#validation-framework)
 * Fail the parser's validate function (generally that means to not have a `timestamp` field or a `original_string` field.

 Those messages which are marked as invalid are sent to the error queue with an indication that they are invalid in the error message.

-### Filtered

-One can also filter a message by specifying a `filterClassName` in the parser config.
-Filtered messages are just dropped rather than passed through.

 ### Parser Errors